Percy Quinn

 John Purcell Quinn (January 9, 1876 – October 28, 1944) was a Canadian athlete, businessman, sports executive and politician.
 He was an owner and president of the Toronto Blueshirts, winners of the Stanley Cup in 1914.
 He was a member of the world champion Montreal Shamrocks lacrosse team in 1896.
-From 1927 until 1932 and 1937 until 1942 he served as alderman on Toronto City Council.
+From 1927 to 1932 and from 1937 to 1942, he served as alderman on Toronto City Council.
 His brother Emmett Quinn was also an ice hockey executive.

 Personal life

-Born in Montreal, Quinn played hockey and lacrosse as a youth.
+Born in Montreal, Quinn had three brothers: Emmett, Fred and Raphael.
+Quinn played hockey and lacrosse as a youth.
 He joined Queen Insurance at the age of 14 and was transferred to Winnipeg in 1902.
-He became local manager of the renamed Royal Insurance office in Toronto in 1906, where he lived until his death in 1944, due to ill health after a heart attack in 1942.
+He became local manager of the renamed Royal Insurance office in Toronto in 1906.
+Because of ill health after a heart attack in 1942, he lived in Toronto until his death in 1944.
 He married Louise Reeves.
-Quinn had three brothers Emmett, Fred and Raphael.
 Quinn did not have any children.